The world is dominated by microorganisms. They are present on skin, on surfaces, in food and in the air. They are truly everywhere.

 Because microorganisms are invisible and frequently found in bodily fluids and on surfaces in all healthcare facilities, the Universal Precautions Doctrine states that all surfaces and especially patient care equipment surfaces, must always be considered contaminated with blood and other soils whether visible or not, and treated as such.

 Patients, visitors and staff members (and their families) are exposed on a daily basis to pathogens and special precautions are important to prevent cross contamination.

-The selection of a process to decontaminate environmental surfaces, equipment and instruments can be complex.
-Micro-Scientific® supplies products and systems that aid in reducing the chances for cross-contamination in healthcare facilities.
+The selection of a process to decontaminate environmental surfaces, equipment and instruments can be complex, which is why we offer a wide range of products that aid in reducing cross-contamination in healthcare facilities.